Recent Design Firm Logos

-Below are some examples of logo designs we have created from scratch for our clients in the design sector.
-Please remember, your logo will be completely unique to your business.
+Below are some examples of design firm logo that we have created recently from scratch for our clients in the design sector.
+Please remember, your design firm logo will be completely unique to your business.
 These real examples are just to give you an idea of the quality you can expect.
 You can change to view examples from a different industry by using the drop down menu.

 Do You Have Any Questions?

 Designers know that image is everything.
 Their creative industry is all about visual representations, so the design company logo comes under close scrutiny.
-How a creative business presents itself through its logo gives potential clients an indication of how the firm would represent them.
+How a creative business presents itself through its design firm logo gives potential clients an indication of how the firm would represent them.
 That makes it crucial for design firms to get it right.
 When is a good time for a new graphic logo for the firm?
 Good time for a new graphic logo

-The design industry is an artistic one, but you will not find many logos featuring pens, pencils, and other graphic tools.
-These images appear tired and do not reflect the modern nature of graphic design, which depends more on digital technology.
+The design industry is an artistic one.
+However you will not find many firm logos featuring pens, pencils, and other graphic tools.
+These images appear tired.
+More over, do not reflect the modern nature of graphic design, which depends more on digital technology.

-That does not mean you will see many design logos featuring computers, either.
-Instead, most design firms rely on abstract imagery to carve out their own unique corporate identities.
+That does not mean you will see many design firm logo featuring computers, either.
+Instead, most design firms rely on abstract imagery.
+To carve out their own unique corporate identities.
 Consider Australian boutique design firm Bluebird Creative, whose logo incorporates three images, depicting a piece of paper being folded origami-style into a bird shape.
-This novel logo recalls the nature of design work through the use of paper, but also references the company’s avian inspired name.
-Seattle-based graphic design firm GregWalters+Design takes a minimalist approach with its logo, featuring a lime green circle and the company’s monogram “g w + d.”
+This novel logo recalls the nature of design work through the use of paper.
+More importantly, also references the company’s avian inspired name.
+Seattle-based graphic design firm GregWalters+Design takes a minimalist approach with its design firm logo.
+Featuring a lime green circle and the company’s monogram “g w + d.”
+Graphic creativity

-There are no real rules when it comes to creating a design logo, so firms in this industry can afford to get creative in establishing their brand.
-However, it is important that the logo accurately reflects the company’s corporate image.
+Above all, there are no real rules when it comes to creating logos for firms.
+Furthermore, firms in this industry can afford to get creative in establishing their brand.
+However, it is important that the firm logo accurately reflects the company’s corporate image.
 Bluebird Creative’s logo shows the company is playful, an image which suits its quirky clientele of fashion stores, restaurants, and wineries.
 GregWalters+Design’s logo, on the other hand, presents a much more serious corporate face, befitting its impressive roster of Fortune 1000 companies.
 Use your creativity and find words for your business with Thesaurus

-It is worth noting that like GregWalters+Design, many design firms prefer to craft a logo around their company name and avoid other graphic elements altogether.
-This approach puts the design firm’s name in the spotlight and ensures potential clients are not distracted by additional elements.
-It is risky, as the name is not reinforced by a visual element, but when done well, the effect is striking.
+It is worth noting that like GregWalters+Design, many design firms logo prefer to craft a logo around their company name and avoid other graphic elements altogether.
+This approach puts the design firm’s name in the spotlight.
+Moore importantly, ensures potential clients are not distracted by additional elements.
+It isrisky, as the name is not reinforced by a visual element, but when done well, the effect is striking.
+Brand package with effect

 Many industries have obvious colors associated with them.
-For example, we typically see red in fast food advertising because it stimulates hunger, while big business logo designs tend to use calm and confident blue.
+For example, we typically see red in fast food advertising because it stimulates hunger.
+However big firm logo designs tend to use calm and confident blue.
 Unlike those industries, the design field does not have any obvious color preferences.
 This gives designers more creative freedom to make their own rules.
 However, they should still consider the psychology behind colors to ensure they pick the right ones to represent their design studio.

-Many logos prominently feature the color black because it is so dominant and strong.
-In fact, it is the only color in many logos, including the logos of Minneapolis design firm Modern Climate and Californian design house Brandchef.
-Logos that are all or mostly black also have the advantage of reproducing well in full color or grayscale, so they are incredibly versatile.
+Many logos fro firms prominently feature the color black because it is so dominant and strong.
+In fact, it is the only color in many logos, including the logos of Minneapolis design firm Modern Climate.
+Another example is Californian design house Brandchef.
+Logos for firms that are all or mostly black also have the advantage of reproducing well in full color or grayscale.
+So they are incredibly versatile.

 Blue is another popular choice, as it evokes trust and confidence.
 It is the color most associated with business, so it can appear a little stuffy if it is not used correctly, but it does represent design firms as stable and adept at solving problems.
 Florida’s Wake Interactive uses a soothing shade of blue to emphasize the name “Wake” and the graphic diamond elements of its logo.
 A bright turquoise blue helps Canadian design firm Teehan+Lax’s white name pop in its logo.
 The company uses the bold color throughout its marketing to present a youthful corporate image.

-Red is one of the most popular logo colors, so it is not surprising to see it incorporated in many design logos.
+Red is one of the most popular logos for firms colors, so it is not surprising to see it incorporated in many design for company logo design.
 However, due to its intensity, it is best to use in moderation as an attention-grabbing feature rather than the main attraction.
 New York’s Zen Design firm has used it in the center of its logo’s concentric circles.
 Californian graphic design firm AdamsMorioka also uses red to accent the word “Adams” and the star above the “i.”